 Another handful of dice tumbled off Monika looking like pebbles tossed over a cliff.
-From Robin's angle he witnessed a few dark purple dice plop forlornly from the wereSkunk like fear-induced turds.
+From Robin's angle he witnessed a few dark purple dice plop forlornly out of the wereSkunk like fear-induced turds.

 Monika raised one monolithic boot, her foot now as big as Robin himself.
-She stomped down and smashed the half-naked wereSkunk with one big wet squelch and snapping of bones.
-When she retracted her foot there was nothing but globs of internal organs embedded in a wet mat of black fur pressed into a pair of purple slacks.
-The acrid aroma of skunk-stink filled the alley and wafted out into the street.
-It smelled like Hell had taken an acidic piss up Robin's nostrils.
+She stomped down and smashed the half-naked wereSkunk with a result of wet squelches and snapping bones.
+When she retracted her foot there was nothing but globs of internal organs embedded in a wet mat of black fur all glued together around purple slacks.

 Giant Monika surveyed the scene making sure no other monsters were about.
-A few people out on the street along with two or three stopped cars were watching the spectacle holding their noses and waving hands in front of their faces to disperse the acrid stink.
-No one seemed particularly shocked at the scene.
+A few people out on the street along with two or three stopped cars were watching the spectacle, though no one seemed particularly shocked at the scene.
 Was this sort of thing normal around here?

-Monika pulled another flask out of her satchel, it was somehow sized to fit her hand and she drank its contents down in two big gulps.
+She pulled another flask out of her satchel, it was sized to fit her hand and she drank its contents down in two big gulps.
 Momentarily she returned to normal size and began to scrape the remaining carnage from her boot onto the pavement.
 She turned to look at Robin, a self-satisfied gleam in her bizarre red eyes.
 "And that's how you take care of Ferals.
 Nasty critters.
 Avoid 'em as best you can."